 From humble beginnings, the Central Coast Rudolf Steiner School began its journey in 1995.
 A mudbrick cottage housed a kindergarten of eight children and Patricia Dodman, a dedicated Steiner teacher with a dream to bring Rudolf Steiner education to the NSW Central Coast.

 A challenging journey has seen the school move from that house in Holgate to the Ourimbah campus of Newcastle University and then onto a vacant block at North Gosford.
-Finally in 2006, we moved with 163 students and our demountables into our permanent home– seven acres of rural land with a brick house and a big green shed in Fountaindale.
+Finally in 2006, we moved with 163 students into our permanent home– seven acres of rural land with a brick house and a big green shed in Fountaindale.

 The years since have seen great changes to that open pasture we settled into.
 The building of Steiner early childhood rooms, a high school visual arts classroom and science lab; conversion of the house into high school classrooms, the shed into offices and a music room and the garage into a woodwork room; building of a new library, toilet block and impressive performance and sports facilities.
 Gardens flourish and a nature-based playground is added to every year.